Ibrahim Salah (footballer, born 2001): Gent

 gave young players the chance to play in the first team such as Salah, Malick Fofana and Noah De Ridder.
 Salah and Fofana made their debut in that same game together against Westerloo.
 Vanhaezebrouck praised Salah for his efforts in training and said his standard was high enough to send a message to the more experienced players, and that he earned his place on merit.
-In 2023, he was join Stade Rennais FC in the last hours of transfer market.

 Rennes

 On 31 January 2023, Salah joined Ligue 1 side Rennes.
-He scored his first goal for the club on 23 February 2023 as a substitute in a 2–1 home win over Shakhtar Donetsk in the UEFA Europa League knockout round play-offs, a 106th minute goal that put Rennes ahead on aggregate.
+He scored his first goal for the club on 23 February 2023 as a substitute in a 2–1 home win over Shakhtar Donetsk in the UEFA Europa League knockout round play-offs, a 106th-minute goal that put Rennes ahead on aggregate.
 However, his team eventually lost in a penalty shoot-out after Shakhtar Donetsk equalized later in extra time.
+On 12 August 2023, he scored his first two Ligue 1 goals in a 5–1 home win over Metz.

+Loan to Stade Brestois

+On 30 August 2024, Salah joined Brest on loan with an option to buy.

+Basel

+On 1 September 2025, Salah joined Swiss Super League club FC Basel.

 International career

 Born in Belgium, Salah is of Moroccan descent.
 He was called up to the Morocco U23s for a training camp in November 2022.

+In June 2023, he was included in the final squad of the under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself, where the Atlas Lions won their first title and qualified for the 2024 Summer Olympics.

+In August 2023, Salah was called up for the first time to join the Moroccan senior national team, for the upcoming games against Liberia and Burkina Faso.